Syed Faisal Ahmed

 Syed Faisal Ahmed is British physician and academic who holds the Samson Gemmell Chair of Child Health at the University of Glasgow.
-Ahmed is an honorary consultant paediatric endocrinologist at the Royal Hospital for Children Glasgow. and was appointed to this post in 2012, being the seventh clinical academic to hold this endowed professorship which is the oldest chair of paediatrics in the United Kingdom.
+Ahmed is an honorary consultant paediatric endocrinologist at the Royal Hospital for Children, Glasgow. and was appointed to this post in 2012, being the seventh clinical academic to hold this endowed professorship which is the oldest chair of paediatrics in the United Kingdom.

+In 2024, he became Editor-in-Chief of Endocrine Connections, an open access journal published by the Endocrine Society and the European Society of Endocrinology.

 Research

 Ahmed's research has received funding from several sources and has gained international attention in a wide range of research activities.
 His pioneering work in skeletal development has provided deep insight into the role of the GH/IGF-1 system as well as led to innovative methods of assessing bone quality.
 His research in sex development has had impact in several areas but, most importantly, he developed and continues to lead a highly successful international research consortium that started as the International DSD Registry (I-DSD).
 To improve the health of people in Scotland with DSD he founded the Scottish DSD Network in 2005, one of the first national managed clinical networks in Scotland; in the UK and internationally, he led the development of the UK DSD consensus guidelines and, was one of the members of the 2005 Chicago Consensus group.